maflcko/b-c-gui-translations-review/reviews/lb.md

         <translation>Exportéiert déi Dateien op der aktueller Tabell an eng Datei.</translation>

 YES
-The translation contains an error in meaning and some awkward phrasing.
-The source text means to export the data currently shown in the active tab to a file.
-The translation incorrectly translates "the data in the current tab" as "déi Dateien op der aktueller Tabell," which means "the files on the current table," mixing "tab" (a UI element) with "table" and "files" instead of "data."
+The translation is inaccurate.
+The original source says "Export the data in the current tab to a file", but the translation says "Exportiert die Dateien auf der aktuellen Tabelle in eine Datei" (in Luxembourgish), which translates back as "Export the files on the current table to a file."
+It should refer to "data" not "files", and "tab" not "table".

-A better translation would be:
+Correct translation:
-Exportéiert d'Donnéeën am aktuelle Reiter a eng Datei.
+Exportéiert d'Donnéeën am aktuellen Tab op eng Datei.
 ```
 </details>

+Number of issues: 3.